AuroraAmissa/ProjectUnison/site/content/pages/3c-equipment.md

 ## Resources and Maintenance

 In addition to their bulk, items have a cost that represents the financial burden of obtaining and maintaining that equipment.
-These costs have the same format as Bulk, with "L" representing trivial cost and a dash ("—") representing negligible cost.
+These costs have the same format as Bulk, with "L" representing low cost and a dash ("—") representing negligible cost.

 ### Resources Level